ProvableHQ/leo/documentation/language/02_structure.md

 ### Record

 A [record](https://docs.aleo.org/learn/core-concepts/public-and-private-state#private-state) data type is declared as `record {name} {}`.
-A record name must not contain the keyword `aleo`, and must not be a prefix of any other record name.
+A record name must not contain the keyword `aleo`, and must not be a prefix of any other record name **declared in the same program** (the check does not extend across imported programs).
+This is a snarkVM requirement.

 Records contain component declarations `{visibility} {name}: {type},`.
 Names of record components must not contain the keyword `aleo`.